Philosophy and Psychology Gave Birth to the Enneagram

 Anger is the fundamental emotion fueling the development of instinctual intelligence.
 Our innate need to protect ourselves and our resources can give rise to anger, which then propels us to take action.
 As we learn to channel and control our anger, we develop the capacity to respond effectively to threats and challenges, ultimately honing our instinctual intelligence.

 Anger Example: Consider someone who experiences anger when they feel their boundaries have been violated.
-Over time, they learn to assert their boundaries and protect their well-being, developing a keen sense of instinctual intelligence.
+Over time, they learn to assert their borders and protect their well-being, developing a keen sense of instinctual intelligence.

 The Interplay of Emotions and Intelligence Centers

 Understanding the connections between the Enneagram, Plato, and Freud, as well as the core emotions driving the development of these intelligence centers, helps us appreciate the Enneagram’s depth and complexity.
 We can better understand our motivations and growth paths by recognizing how fear, shame, and anger shape our intellectual, emotional, and instinctual intelligence.

 In essence, the Enneagram offers a framework for personal development deeply rooted in the rich philosophical traditions of Plato and Freud.
 By exploring these connections, we can better appreciate the Enneagram as a tool for self-understanding and a means to foster personal growth and transformation.

 If you found this helpful, sign up and join 9takes below ⬇️.
 Of course, you are free to decline, but there is much more to explore. 🚀